-- 8.4.1 Export control refers to a set of legal restrictions on the transfer of certain goods, equipment, materials, information, software, and technology from the UK to a destination outside the UK with the aim of protecting national security. - 8.4.2 Students must consider the topic of the research, their location while outside of the UK, any institution where they may work, any tools or software used during this period, and how they communicate about their research across national boundaries. - 8.4.3 The University has a policy and guidance for trusted research and export control compliance available on the University website and more information is provided in the Code of Good Practice in Research. - 8.5 Where there is a formal agreement between institutions or between the University and an external organisation relating to doctoral programmes with an element of distance learning study, it is expected that the principles set out in in this section will be fully evident in this agreement and any programme documentation.
+- 8.4 Where there is a formal agreement between institutions or between the University and an external organisation relating to doctoral programmes with an element of distance learning study, it is expected that the principles set out in in this section will be fully evident in this agreement and any programme documentation.
 Normal processes for approval of collaborative arrangements and partnerships and the negotiation of legal agreements will apply.
-Advice should be sought from the University's Academic Collaborations team in the Academic Policy and Governance office. - 8.6 Students may undertake a range of mobility opportunities during their research degree programmes.
-These are likely to be of varying durations and include periods of research at other institutions, fieldwork, placements, or internships, studying within a formalised partnership with another institution or organisation, opportunities for travel to participate in training or conferences, visits to research sites to work with colleagues and/or access equipment or other resources. - 8.6.1 It would normally be appropriate to consider students working away from campus in the majority of these circumstances under the responsibilities in this section although all of these may not apply in all cases, e.g., responsibilities relating to admissions. - 8.6.2 Other policies or agreements may apply in addition to the guidance in this section such as the policy on Research Furth of Glasgow (see paragraphs 8.42 to 8.46) or policies related to health and safety or fieldwork.
-Other policies or partnership agreements may also in part supersede this section. - 8.6.3 Students may work with a partner organisation and be based there for significant periods of time, although in some cases this might be intermittent.
-Similarly, responsibilities detailed in this section will apply to them. - 8.7 Students studying at a distance should be able to benefit from University services and student support functions as would campus-based students.
+Advice should be sought from the University's Academic Collaborations team in the Academic Policy and Governance office. - 8.5 Students may undertake a range of mobility opportunities during their research degree programmes.
+These are likely to be of varying durations and include periods of research at other institutions, fieldwork, placements, or internships, studying within a formalised partnership with another institution or organisation, opportunities for travel to participate in training or conferences, visits to research sites to work with colleagues and/or access equipment or other resources. - 8.5.1 It would normally be appropriate to consider students working away from campus in the majority of these circumstances under the responsibilities in this section although all of these may not apply in all cases, e.g., responsibilities relating to admissions. - 8.5.2 Other policies or agreements may apply in addition to the guidance in this section such as the policy on Research Furth of Glasgow (see paragraphs 8.42 to 8.46) or policies related to health and safety or fieldwork.
+Other policies or partnership agreements may also in part supersede this section. - 8.5.3 Students may work with a partner organisation and be based there for significant periods of time, although in some cases this might be intermittent.
+Similarly, responsibilities detailed in this section will apply to them. - 8.6 Students studying at a distance should be able to benefit from University services and student support functions as would campus-based students.
 There may be challenges in delivering services to students based at a distance and there may be some services that are not easily delivered to students who are not physically on campus (i.e., where face to face meetings is the norm) or which are delivered in alternative forms.
 Supervisors should raise any issues with Graduate School or School administration if there are issues with support or services or student needs are unmet.